broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 ### Open PMI DRC JIRA ticket to enable STS

-At this point we will need to ask the PMI DRC to add the appropriate permissions for the STS service account for our workspace project.
+At this point the Variants team needs to ask the PMI DRC to add the appropriate permissions for the STS service account for our workspace project.
 This request should include our callset workspace project ID and project number we collected in the previous step.
-For reference [this](https://precisionmedicineinitiative.atlassian.net/browse/PD-8286) was the ticket we used for this purpose for the Delta callset.
+For reference [this](https://precisionmedicineinitiative.atlassian.net/browse/PD-8286) was the ticket used for this purpose for the Delta callset.
 For Echo and other future callsets it would be necessary to do at least the second bullet point in this ticket add the `Storage Object Power User` permission for the `project-<project number>@storage-transfer-service.iam.gserviceaccount.com` STS service account.

 ### Grant STS service account permissions on source bucket